distortedfusion/blade-components/docs/10-components/list-group.md

 ## Style

-Control the list group style by supplying the style="" attribute.
+Control the list group style by setting the `style` attribute.

 ```blade-component-code
 <x-list-group style="pills">